 Volume 79 • Number 2 • Spring 2017

-Joel A. Johnson, "A Novel Twist of Tocqueville: Competing Visions of Democracy in Parrot and Oliver in America"
+"A Novel Twist to Tocqueville: Competing Visions of Democracy in Parrot and Olivier in America"

 "Why Rawls Can’t Support Liberal Neutrality: The Case of Special Treatment for Religion"

 Jeremy Waldron, Political Political Theory: Essays on Institutions

 Carson Holloway, Hamilton versus Jefferson in the Washington Administration

 Clement Fatovic, America’s Founding and the Struggle over Economic Inequality